Get Help Now

 • Facilitating effective media relations, if necessary

-***To find a VAP in your state, explore the resources in the map below.
+***To find a VSP in your state, explore the resources in the map below.
 You may be able to find additional victim services by entering the name of the county or city where the crime took place into a search engine, along with the words "victim assistance."
 College students can also search for a victim assistance program at their home institution.

 Victim Connect Resource Center - This center offers a referral helpline where crime victims can learn about their rights and options confidentially by phone or online chat with Victim Assistance Specialists.
 Support services are available 8:30AM – 7:30PM EST.